0xjrr/capstone-frontend-littlelemon/README.md

 ### Reserve

 The reserve page includes a form for making a reservation.
-The form asks for the user's name, email, phone number, date, time, and number of guests.
+The form asks for the user's name, email, date, time, and number of guests.
 Once the user submits the form, a confirmation message is displayed.

 ## Conclusion